On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: Abstract

 \section{Abstract}

-This paper investigates the semantics-aware remote estimation of a finite-state Markov chain.
-We employ the \emph{maximum a posteriori} (MAP) estimator and aim to devise a transmission policy to optimize estimation performance subject to a transmission frequency constraint.
-We leverage two metrics, namely the Age of Consecutive Error (AoCE) and the Age of Information (AoI), to quantify, respectively, the \emph{significance} of estimation error at the transmitter and the \emph{predictability} of outdated information at the receiver.
-The optimal transmission problem is formulated as a constrained Markov decision process (CMDP) with unbounded costs.
-We show the existence of an optimal \emph{simple mixture policy}, which randomly selects between two deterministic \emph{switching policies} with a fixed probability.
-Notably, each switching policy triggers a transmission only when the AoCE exceeds a threshold value that depends on both the AoI and the instantaneous estimation error.
-We further derive sufficient conditions under which the switching policy reduces to a simple \emph{threshold policy}; that is, it admits identical thresholds for all estimation errors.
-Leveraging these results, we develop an efficient structure-aware algorithm, \emph{Insec-SPI}, that computes the optimal policy with reduced computation overhead.
-Our results demonstrate that incorporating both AoI and AoCE yields significantly improved estimation quality compared to using either metric alone.
+This paper studies semantics-aware remote estimation of Markov sources.
+We leverage two complementary information attributes: the urgency of lasting impact, which quantifies the \emph{significance} of consecutive estimation error at the transmitter, and the age of information (AoI), which captures the \emph{predictability} of outdated information at the receiver.
+The objective is to minimize the long-run average lasting impact subject to a transmission frequency constraint.
+The problem is formulated as a constrained Markov decision process (CMDP) with potentially unbounded costs.
+We show the existence of an optimal \emph{simple mixture policy}, which randomizes between two neighboring \emph{switching policies} at a common regeneration state.
+A closed-form expression for the optimal mixture coefficient is derived.
+Each switching policy triggers transmission only when the error holding time exceeds a threshold that depends on both the instantaneous estimation error and the AoI.
+We further derive sufficient conditions under which the thresholds are independent of the instantaneous error and the AoI.
+Finally, we propose a structure-aware algorithm, Insec-SPI, that computes the optimal policy with reduced computation overhead.
+Numerical results demonstrate that incorporating both the age and semantics of information significantly improves estimation performance compared to using either attribute alone.